zaina/pyrax-challenges/README.md

 pyrax-challenges
 ================

-Using the Pyrax Python SDK to solve Rackspace Cloud API challenges
+Examples of using Pyrax (Python Bindings for the Rackspace Cloud)